the-cs-goons/capstone-project/README.md

 To perform tests, run `tox` from the root directory of this repo.
 Any options you provide to `tox` using `--` (e.g. `tox -- --capture=no`) will be passed to pytest (e.g. `pytest --capture=no`).

+The `tox` tests will also run a linter (called `ruff`) to validate that all your code follows a certain style.
+If it fails your code, you will need to run `ruff` yourself.
+This involves running `pip install ruff` followed by `ruff check --fix`.

 Running these tests also generates an HTML coverage report in the `htmlcov/` folder.

 #### Testing the React frontend